bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_1_Task_definition/Sections/02_Task_parameters.rst

     * - PARAMETER
       - DESCRIPTION
     * - ``DIRECTORY_IN``
       - The parameter is a directory and the direction is ``IN``.
-The directory will be compressed before any transfer amongst nodes.
+The directory will be compressed before any transfer among nodes.
     * - ``DIRECTORY_INOUT``
       - The parameter is a read-write directory.
-The directory will be compressed before any transfer amongst nodes.
+The directory will be compressed before any transfer among nodes.
     * - ``DIRECTORY_OUT``
       - The parameter is a write-only directory.
-The directory will be compressed before any transfer amongst nodes.
+The directory will be compressed before any transfer among nodes.

 The definition of a ``DIRECTORY`` parameter is shown in